Skip to main content

 Watch for account-name matching rules

-KYC timing matters because timing changes the user experience
+KYC timing changes the user experience

 What to compare in the KYC section

 Many operators make the first deposit easy.
 That alone does not say much about quality.
 Withdrawal handling is more revealing because it shows how the site behaves when the user wants money returned rather than money received.
-A review page becomes far more useful when it helps readers think about withdrawal friction before they register.

 Pending withdrawal rules Some sites allow cancellation during review, which can encourage poor account discipline.
 No clear note on whether pending cash-outs can be reversed.